 The Swiss TSO Swissgrid experienced the disadvantages of paid-as-cleared remuneration in a market with a lack of liquidity.
 In 2009 the Swiss FRR balancing capacity market opened with a paid-as-cleared remuneration scheme, but Swissgrid changed the remuneration to paid-as-bid after a couple of months: the capacity prices were very high, probably due to a lack of liquidity in the market.
-Because of this experience at this moment Swissgrid is not considering changing the remuneration of FRR capacity nor is there a question from the market to do so.
+Because of this experience at this moment Swissgrid is not considering changing the remuneration of FRR capacity.
 Swissgrid acknowledges the advantages a paid-as-cleared remuneration scheme can bring but points out that the advantages can only prevail in the market if there is sufficient liquidity.